lawrence-laz/dotfiles/book1.md

 also this doesn't include compromises and emotional things, which is not compatible in principle with this model, but again, not saying it's bad, it's just different to show good faith and that you  care, put in effort to try multiple things models

+don't search for hacks, don't search for "best thing", it's a trap that looks apealing, but it brings mental shutdown, like this is it, this is what I do and I no longer have to question in or be critical thinking, resonable. that's not good.

+world is huge and existance is vast. there are a lot of different things.
+SOme nice, some scary, some good some bad. they affect us in one way or another. affect how we feel about the world. thing is, our life span is limited, and we will never experience everything. so its important to choose correct everytime you choose something negative you are paying an opportunity cost of doing something good instead.

+anger is gift - RATM, my interpretation yielding to anger is bad, analysing where the anger is coming from and using the energy anger brings consciously can be good.

+impulsive draw comes from non-conscious part of mind. it's also usually related to immediate results, either quick dopamine or quick reaction (like anger/rage). it seems like they might have come from the evolutinary necessity. in the old days you probably couldn't stuff your face with junk food, so dopamine to keep your intrinsic drive towards getting food was advantagious. it's no longer that much neceserry. same thing goes for anger or reactional things, there were probably more dangerous situations on a daily basis, being able to act quickly and with determination would have been advantagious. nowadays it's not that common for it to be advantagious. but we are left with this evolutionary backage. and now we have to deal with it consciously. we now consciously know what is the right thing to do and what will  give us happiness in the long run. but these things are not evolutinary wired into us. we have to consciously choose them. and usually the happiness feedback comes slower from these. impulses probably helped to get to where we are today as a species, but conscious mind helps us keep going forward.

+at the core stoicism is about classifying all things in either good, bad or indifferent and then focusing on ascending to good, avoiding bad and accepting indifferent as it is. the next natural question is how do you determine what is good, bad and indifferent? it's a two step process. the first step is identifying if it's a thing that is in your control. if it is - then it's either good or bad, if it's not then it's indifferent. the second step is differentiating good from bad. and this is where we get to the foundation of stoicism as a logical reasoning system, and as with all such systems, the foundation is based on belief, a belief that is then used as an axiom to logically and objectively derive all other parts of the system. the belief of stoicism is that we are born with an intrinsic ability to differentiate good from bad. when we lie, or take something that doesn't belong to us, we both physically and mentally feel that we are not supposed to do this. the ability is pronounced differently in distinct people, and it's also prone to nurture or neglect. if you use the ability - you get better at it, if you neflect it - you become worse at it. there are multiple ways one can neglect this ability: act on impulse ignoring it, try to rationalize your behavior thus actively decalibrating it. there only one way to improve it though: use it. stoicism is very simple at it's core. the difficulty comes from applying it to your daily life. but it's a worthy endevour.

+## Index
+Add meditations here with page numbers to where they were discussed.
+Kind of like Marcus Aurelius, but only acts as an index.

+## References
+Add good authors here